StackStorm/st2docs/docs/source/install/k8s_ha.rst

 ______
 st2web is a StackStorm Web UI admin dashboard.
 By default, st2web K8s config includes a Pod Deployment and a Service.
 ``2`` replicas (configurable) of st2web serve the web app and proxy requests to st2auth, st2api, st2stream.
+By default, st2web uses HTTP instead of HTTPS.
+We recommend you rely on ``LoadBalancer`` or ``Ingress`` to add HTTPS layer on top of it.

 .. note::
   By default, st2web is a NodePort Service and is not exposed to the public net.